Overcome your fear of dentistry!

 The whole purpose of oral sedation dentistry is to make you as comfortable and relaxed as possible.
 It allows you to let your guard down, relax both your mind and body, and focus on feeling peaceful rather than anxious.
 Your apprehension and hypersensitivity to pain melt away, yet you remain awake and in control.

-Oral sedation dentistry allows Dr. Jackson to create a safe and comfortable dental experience for patients who have avoided the dentist out of fear or who might have time restrictions.
+Oral sedation dentistry allows Dr. Natalie Jackson to create a safe and comfortable dental experience for patients who have avoided the dentist out of fear or who might have time restrictions.
 Sometimes referred to as ‘relaxation’, ‘sleep’ or ‘anxiety free’ dentistry, this comfortable care has been safely offered by thousands of trained dentists throughout the United States.

 How does oral sedation dentistry work?

-Dr. Jackson has been trained to implement oral sedation and effectively help her patients become as comfortable and relaxed as possible using well established and proven protocols with a variety of sedation medications administered orally and sublingually (under the tongue).
+Dr. Natalie Jackson has trained to implement oral sedation and effectively help her patients become as comfortable and relaxed as possible using well established and proven protocols with a variety of sedation medications administered orally and sublingually (under the tongue).
 These protocols can be customized for the patient’s individual emotional and physical needs.

 Once you and Dr. Jackson decide to use oral sedation for your next appointment, you will need to make some preparations: